rails/rails/guides/source/migrations.md

 will create a `categorization` table.

-By default, `create_join_table` will create two columns with no options, but you can specify these options using the `:column_options` option.
+For the two table columns, you can override the default `:null` option, or add others, by specifying the `:column_options` option.
 For example,

 ```ruby
 create_join_table :products, :categories, column_options: {null: true}